-Hydraulic fracturing is a technique used to recover oil and natural gas from underground low permeability rock formations.
+Hydraulic fracturing is a technique used to recover oil and natural gas from underground low permeability rock formations, such as shales and other unconventional formations.
 Its use along with horizontal drilling has been responsible for an increase in estimated U.S. oil and natural gas reserves.
 Hydraulic fracturing and related oil and gas production activities have been controversial because of their potential effects on public health and the environment.
 Several environmental statutes have implications for the regulation of hydraulic fracturing by the federal government and states.